Soothing on your skin and gentle on the environment, our skin and body care range is dermatologically tested and suitable for sensitive skin.

 Our incredible New Zealand ingredients

 Contains all nine of the essential amino acids, riboflavin, and folic acid, leaving your skin soft, glowing, balanced, and revitalised.
-It contains lactic acid that acts as a natural and very gentle exfoliate that is exceptionally soothing and comforting to those with dry and sensitive skin.
-Find out more about New Zealand Sheep milk
+It contains lactic acid that acts as a natural and gentle exfoliate that is exceptionally soothing and comforting to those with dry and sensitive skin.
+Find out more about New Zealand sheep milk

 Active 16+ Manuka honey

 Is a natural humectant effectively holding in moisture.
 This combined with its micro-exfoliating and anti-inflammatory properties, to help decrease local inflammation, leaves your skin hydrated and healthy.
 Manuka honey nourishes while providing antibacterial action offering protection to your skin.
 Find out more about Manuka honey

 We have ground rules for non-toxic beauty products.

 A walk down the supermarket aisles shows that the word ‘natural’ is often loosely used in marketing and does not mean that a product is non-toxic and free from nasty synthetic chemicals.
 Even products that say Paraben Free or SLS Free may be substituting these more notorious ingredients with less known, but just as harmful chemicals.

 The Good Stuff